riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 });
 {% endhighlight %}

-We've add the new file and exported our `TestUser` class.
+We've added the new file and exported the `TestUser` class.

-The last thing I want to do is alter our task fixture to automatically assign a user to a task on creation when a user is logged in.
+Finally let's alter our task fixture to automatically assign a user to a task on creation when a user is logged in.

 #####/packages/testing/task-fixtures.js
 {% highlight JavaScript %}
 ...
-var _getDefaultTask = function() {
+var getDefaultTask = function() {
   var defaultUsername = '';
   var defaultOwnerId = '';

+  // if a user is logged in, assign that user
+  // as the owner of the task, otherwise we'll
+  // default to 'Bob'
   if (Meteor.user()) {
     defaultUsername = Meteor.user().username;
     defaultOwnerId = Meteor.user()._id;
+  } else {
+    var user = Meteor.users.findOne({username: 'Bob'});
+    defaultUsername = user.username;
+    defaultOwnerId = user._id;
   }

   return {